Contact Lens Care

 Glasses wearers will have a more natural look and view, as unwanted magnification and minification will be reduced.
 This is because standard lenses for myopia will make objects look smaller, and the wearer’s eyes will appear small.

 Whilst standard lenses for hyperopia will make things look larger and closer than they are.
 As a result, the wearer’s eyes will appear bigger.
 Aspheric lenses are also more comfortable due to their lightweight, making them easier to wear as well as more cosmetically appealing.
+In addition to this, they will reduce aberrations, giving you clearer vision.

 Quick links:Lens packages